ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/understanding-the-data.md

 - Temperatures change throughout the day and night
 - Local conditions like shade or wind affect surface temperatures

-## Part 2: LST in Wildfire Prediction Project
+## Part 2: LST in Wildfire Spread Analysis

 ### Project Implementation

 #### Heat Hotspot Analysis
-We use LST to find areas that might catch fire by:
+We use LST to find areas that might affect fire spread by:
 - Finding places that heat up quickly, like dry grasslands
 - Identifying areas that stay hot for long periods
 - Watching how cities and natural areas store heat differently